MrHaribo/mrharibo.github.io/gettingstarted/index.md

 The most convenient way to install docker on a developer's computer is by using the **Docker Desktop** version which is available for *MacOS* and *Microsoft Windows 10*.
 On Linux a native docker installation can be used.

 #### Windows
-On Windows a Windows Pro version is required to use Docker Desktop because it requires **HyperV** to be enabled which is not possible on Windows Home Editions.
-If you have Windows 10, enable **HyperV** as explained in the Windows Documentation [Install Hyper-V on Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).
+On Windows a Windows Pro version is required to use Docker Desktop because it requires **HyperV** to be enabled which is not possible on Windows Home Editions (see requirements in [Install Docker for Windows[(https://docs.docker.com/docker-for-windows/install/)).
+If you have Windows 10 Pro, enable **HyperV** as explained in the Windows Documentation [Install Hyper-V on Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).
 Afterwards download and install the appropriate **Docker Desktop** client which can be found on the [Official Docker Installation Documentation](https://docs.docker.com/engine/installation/).

 If you don't have Windows 10 Pro the best alternative solution is to use the [Docker Toolbox](#docker-toolbox) as explained [below](#docker-toolbox).
 In any case test your docker installation using the for example the `docker info` command.